mastfish/robot/readme.txt

 -------------------------------------
 Implementation:

 This is a simple ruby application with no dependencies.
 It assumes a unixy environment, and has been tested with ruby 2.2.
+Tests were run using rspec 3.2.0

 To run:
 ruby robot.rb

-To test (Note, you will need rspec installed): rspec test/*
+To test (Note, you will need rspec installed, gem install rspec): rspec test/*